Barkerprooks/canvas-cli/readme.md

 # Canvas Cli v0.0.1
 A way to interface with canvas from the command line.

-# Why?
+## Why?
-Because I wanted to practice web scraping, and I always forget when things are due, so here we are.
+I wanted to practice web scraping, plus I always forget when things are due.

-# How to Use
+## How to Use
 Python 3 is required
 ```
 $ pip install -r requirements.txt